VoiSmart/pjsip-android-builder/README.md

 ### Configuration

 1. Clone this repo on your machine or in the mounted volume inside your container.
 2. Properly configure the `config.conf` file.
 It's possible to configure libraries versions and build settings by editing it.
 The settings in the `Support` section above have been tested.
 Please read the comments in the file for more details.
+Now single libraries can be configured to be compiled with PJSIP without further editing, just enable the switches in the config file.
 3. In the `config.conf` file there are some toggles to apply patches ([`fixed_callid`](patches/fixed_callid)).
 See the respective README for more info.

 ### Prepare Environment